jsnwhte/netfoundry/README.md

 Install the following packages to get the examples running:
 * amqp
 * mongoose
-* rabbit.js

-You will also obviously have to install the underlying software systems those packages require: MongoDB and RabbitMQ.
+You will also obviously have to install the underlying software systems those packages require: MongoDB and RabbitMQ (or some amqp compliant messaging system, but so far I've only tried RabbitMQ).

 Example
 =======